 If your dog shakes its head a lot, it could be due to an ear infection.
 More general tremors may be due to your dog eating something that it cannot tolerate and thus becoming poisoned.
-It could also be because your dog is in pain somewhere, that it is worried or afraid of something, or that your dog has become severely chilled.

 Even small epileptic seizures can manifest as tremors.
 A healthy dog should not shake without understanding why.